Steva10/Qgis2threejs/docs/source/ObjectTypes.rst

 ~~~~~~~

 Overlay polygon draped on the main DEM with specified color, border color and
 transparency.
-When the altitude mode of z coordinate is ``Relative to DEM`` or
+When the altitude mode is ``Relative to DEM layer``, each polygon
-``+ "field name"``, each polygon is split into triangles using a triangle
+is split into triangles using a triangle mesh generated from the DEM, and is
-mesh generated from DEM, and is located at the relative height from
+located at the relative height from the mesh surface.
+Otherwise, creates a flat
-the mesh surface.
-Otherwise, creates a flat polygon at a specified altitude.
+polygon at a specified altitude.
-You can add side to each polygon if you want.

 .. raw:: html